w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 for the parachain slot and the buyer to acquire the slot as well as the deposited tokens.

-A number of system or common-good parachains may be granted slots by the [governance](./learn-polkadot-opengov.md) of the Relay Chain.
+A number of system or common-good parachains may be granted slots by the [governance](./learn-polkadot-opengov.md) of the relay chain.
 System parachains can be recognized by a parachain ID lower than 1_000, and common-good parachains by a parachain ID between 1_000 and 1_999.
 Other parachains will have IDs 2_000 or higher.
 Such parachains would not have to bid for or renew their slots as they would be considered essential to the ecosystem's future.